matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 ## Adding tokens to the standard bridge

-Adding tokens to zkSync standard bridge can be done in permissionless way.
-After adding a token, it can be used in all types of transactions.
+Adding tokens to the zkSync standard bridge can be done in a permissionless way.
+After adding a token to zkSync, it can be used in all types of transactions.

 The documentation on adding tokens to zkSync can be found [here](./accounts-l1-l2.md#adding-native-token-to-zksync).